Megan Howell, MS

 Executive Director, Founder

 She holds a Master’s degree in Science in Psychology.
-Her background experience is with developmental disabilities, Alzheimer’s and Dementia, and mental illness.
+Her background experience is with serving those experiencing developmental disabilities, Alzheimer’s and Dementia, mental illness and homelessness.
 She has completed extensive comparative work in the way of multi-cultural issues surrounding homelessness in Japan and actually lived on the streets of Tokyo for a study.